Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: The collisionless Boltzmann equation

 where the components of the force $F_i$ are given by

 Here, ${\cal S}_i$ is a placeholder for any other force or sum of forces that may apply, including gravity; even radiative energy losses or gains could be incorporated (although we ignore these here).
 Sources $S$ and losses $L$ could represent couplings to other reservoirs, such as neutral atoms or dust, which could happen through charge exchange or photoionization.
-We ignore these terms further in this chapter. \activity{Verify that without sources and losses, Eq.~(\ref{eq:generalboltzmann}) --~also known as Vlasov's equation~-- is a reformulation of Liouville's theorem, {\em i.e.,} ${\rm d}f/{\rm d}t=0$.}
+We ignore these terms further in this chapter.

 Note that low-order velocity moments of the Boltzmann equation for combinations of interacting particle populations yield the equations of fluid dynamics.
 Take, for example, the case of a fully ionized hydrogen plasma with phase-space densities $f_{\rm e}$ and $f_{\rm i}$ for electrons and ions.
 The suitable combinations of the Boltzmann equations Eq.~(\ref{eq:generalboltzmann}) for these phase space densities after multiplication by $mv^\alpha$ and integration over velocity space for $\alpha=0,1,2$ yield, respectively, the continuity equation Eq.~(\ref{continuity}), the momentum equation Eq.~(\ref{momentum}), and the energy equation Eq.~(\ref{energy}).
 A complete set of fluid dynamics equations would continue with ever higher moments until the entire phase space density has been described, but that is not practical.
 Instead, the series is commonly truncated by some approximation, known as 'closure'; see also Table~\ref{fig:mhdvalidity}.